archmetalDBM/GlobaLID-database/README.md

 convenient interaction with the [GlobaLID database](https://doi.org/will_be_provided).
 You can filter the database according to your research question, upload own data to compare it with GlobaLID, and produce and download publication ready plots.
-The “References” page lists all references from which data are currently included in GlobaLID.
-There are still data missing?
-Consider to become a contributor and help to let GlobaLID grow!

 # How to cite